 The royals of coradova, BOOK 3

 She was a princess bride.
 He was her noble husband.
-A secret from the past could destroy their happily-ever-after.
+They were supposed to live happily-ever-after.

 If Bennett can find the courage to confess the truth about his past, Arianna must find the strength to forgive him—or the promises they made to one another will forever be broken.

 EXCERPT FROM HEART PROMISED

 Bennett silently pulled out my chair and waited for me to be seated.
 He looked very handsome in a fitted black shirt and pressed slacks, but his expression was solemn.
 There was no light in his eyes.
 We were both still upset over our argument last night.

 My shoulder brushed his arm as I passed him, causing a tingle to shoot up my arm like a lightning bolt.
 We hadn’t spoken a word to each other all morning, let alone touched.
 Our eyes locked for one long, breathless moment.
 Sudden tension charged the air between us.
 Mere months ago, I would have leaned in and kissed him.
 But now?

 I honestly didn’t know if he would welcome my kiss.